-If the key fob is unavailable, or the battery is discharged, see "Shift Lever Override" in "What To Do In Emergencies" for instructions on shifting the automatic transmission out of PARK for towing.
+If the key fob is unavailable or the vehicle's battery is discharged, see "Manual Park Release" or "Shift Lever Override" in this section for instructions on shifting the transmission out of PARK for towing.

 - Do not use sling type equipment when towing.
-When securing the vehicle to a flat bed truck, do not attach to front or rear suspension components.
-Damage to your vehicle may result from improper towing. - Do not push or tow this vehicle with another vehicle as damage to the bumper fascia and transmission may result.
+Damage to the fascia will occur. - When securing the vehicle to a flatbed truck, do not attach to the front or rear suspension components.
+Damage to your vehicle may result from improper towing. - Do not push or tow this vehicle with another vehicle as damage to the bumper fascia and transmission may result. - The manufacturer does not recommend towing this vehicle using a tow dolly.
+Vehicle damage may occur.